Negar-La/Finance-Investment-Management-App/README.md

 The application supports the creation and management of multiple financial accounts, including checking, savings, and investment accounts.

 ### Portfolio Tracking
 Keep track of your investment portfolios effortlessly.
-The application provides tools to monitor portfolio performance, view asset allocations.
+The application provides tools to monitor portfolio performance and view asset allocations.

 ### Transaction Recording
 Record financial transactions such as deposits, withdrawals, and investments.
 Each transaction includes details like date, amount, portfolio, and asset.